roelandordelman/mediasuite-website/_labo-help/collection-inspector.markdown

 In Version 3, we provide an example of a good practice in documenting the metadata schemas for the users.
 This is done via "metadata dictionaries," which provide definitions of the metadata field (regardless of their labels) when they are used in the Media Suite.

 We have integrated this dictionary for one collection (The Netherlands Institute for Sound and Vision).
 The institution was responsible for creating a file with the technical label of the field plus a user-friendly label and a user-oriented definition of the field.
-These data was integrated into the Media Suite (you can observe it, for instance, when you click in the drop-down menu in the [Inspector tool](http://mediasuite.clariah.nl/documentation/howtos/collection-inspector)).
+These data was integrated into the Media Suite (you can observe it, for instance, when you click in the drop-down menu in the Inspector tool.

 The CLARIAH WP5 team encourages other providing institutions to create and publish these metadata dictionaries as part of their metadata schemas and documentation.

-*(Last update: November 5, 2018)*. *If you have any questions, please [contact us]( https://mediasuite.clariah.nl/contact ).*